 2. Fever Buster Blend for Adults and Older Children

-Mix all the essential oils in a small dish and add the coconut oil once they combine.
+Mix all the essential oils in a small glass dish and add the coconut oil once they blend.
 Apply the blend to your forehead, back of neck, ear tips and underfoot every hour until fever subsides.

 3. Frankincense Bath Recipe